thinc-org/awesome-stack/src/pages/things/ArthurFDLR-whisper-youtube.md

 tag:

-  - frontend
+  - backend
-  - framework
+  - python
   - youtube

-desc: Whisper is a video and audio comments and annotations framework for YouTube videos.
+desc: A Python library for extracting audio features from YouTube videos.

 by: peam1146